 1 Contamination can be avoided by using tweezers and clean gloves, and ensuring that gloves and chemicals are compatible.

 2 Typically used gloves are of powder-free nylon, nitrile, latex, lint-free cotton.
+Note, that latex gloves can contribute to the sample contamination through contact contamination.

 Equipment